 Smells Too Good To Be True

-So you’re interested in CBD, have tried it a few times and now you’re getting into the detail?
+So you’re interested in CBD products, have tried it a few times, have read our intro to CBD blog, and now you’re getting into the detail?
 If that’s the case you might have heard mention of terpenes in your research.

 If you are familiar with "essential oils" you already have some experience with terpenes.
 Ever picked a sprig of mint and held it under your nose, or smelled the unmistakable scent of a pine tree brought inside for Christmas?
 These smells belong to the plant’s own aromatic oils, otherwise known as Terpenes.
 Terpenes are hydrocarbon compounds produced by a variety of plants (including cannabis) as a form of protection to deter predators, but for us mammals they often smell great and can contain many benefits.